The Ultimate Guide to Japanese Food: A Culinary Journey - Japanspecialist

 Rice and noodles are also the protagonists of Japanese meals.
 They come in various forms and serve as the canvas for a wide variety of dishes.

-• Noodles: Japan has a diverse variety of noodles, each suited to different preparations.
+Noodles: Japan has a diverse variety of noodles, each suited to different preparations.
 Ramen, udon, soba, and somen are just a few examples.
+Udon noodles are known for their thickness and chewy texture, often served in hot broths or cold with dipping sauces.
 These noodles serve as the foundation for soups, stir-fries, and cold salads, providing a great food experience.
+Noodle soup, such as ramen or soba in a hot broth, holds cultural significance and is cherished for its comforting and nourishing qualities.

 A Symphony of Flavours: Dashi and Miso Paste